Kaizen86/x86Asm-Collatz/README.md

 * If it's odd, multiply it by 3 then add 1
 * Repeat until you reach 1

-Presently, there is no known upper bound for these rules.
+Presently, there is no known number that does not eventually lead to 1.
 It seems to apply to all natural numbers, up to infinity.
 That's why it's called a conjecture; there is no known disproof for that yet.

 ## Ok but why Assembly?
 This purpose of this project was to exercise my knowledge of programming in Assembly for Intel CPUs.
 I hadn't done anything like this before, so it seemed worthwhile to grasp how a program could be expressed as instructions native to the hardware.